Linaro/lava/doc/v2/debian.rst

  $ sudo apt-get install lava-dev
  $ git clone http://git.linaro.org/git/lava/lava-server.git
  $ cd lava-server
- $ /usr/share/lava-server/debian-dev-build.sh lava-server
+ $ /usr/share/lava-server/debian-dev-build.sh -p lava-server

  $ git clone http://git.linaro.org/git/lava/lava-dispatcher.git
  $ cd lava-dispatcher
- $ /usr/share/lava-server/debian-dev-build.sh lava-dispatcher
+ $ /usr/share/lava-server/debian-dev-build.sh -p lava-dispatcher

 ``lava-dispatcher`` has architecture-dependent dependencies.
 By default, the package is built for the native architecture and can only be installed on that architecture.
 To build for a different architecture, e.g. armhf, use::

- $ /usr/share/lava-server/debian-dev-build.sh lava-dispatcher armhf
+ $ /usr/share/lava-server/debian-dev-build.sh -p lava-dispatcher -a armhf

 This does a *binary build*, so the source is not included, which allows these builds to be included in a local repository, e.g. using ``reprepro``.